genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 }
 ```

-Keep that `id`: you use it to retrieve, update, and submit jobs against the configuration.
+Keep that `id`: you use it to retrieve, update, and reference the configuration in job submissions.
 For the single-cell HDF5 `hdf5-cells` image, the `data` field follows a different schema.
 See the [Configuration Reference](single-cell/configuration-reference.md).

 ## Submit a dry run and review the logs